VictorLopes/Instathanos/README.md

 pip install InstagramApi

-just set up your username and password and execute the script.
+just set up your username and password and run the script.
 It will do all the job for you.